10 Daypack Essentials When That Daypack Really Is A Daily Pack.

 Daypack essentials for travel have to be carefully calculated.
-When traveling longterm, that daypack literally becomes a daily pack to carry.
+Because when you are traveling longterm, that daypack literally becomes a daily pack to carry.

-We’ve narrowed those items down to the essentials (with a few memorable near-emergencies that confirm reasons for theses choices).
+We’ve narrowed those items down to the bare essentials – with a few memorable near-emergencies that confirm reasons for theses choices.

 And more importantly; why??